 Revenera analytics proved that a significant and growing number of customers were using the video features.
 This insight helped convince the team to add webcam support in Snagit 13, and more robust video features since.

 A key strategy has been to reach out to newer users in a company by leveraging in-app messaging.
 Can you tell us how that has helped drive licensing revenue?

 When anyone in a company can use your product, procurement people want to know how many people actually do use it.
 Revenera helps us drive that number as high as we can.
 That way, if they’re looking for expenses to cut, they look elsewhere.

 Have the benefits of usage intelligence extended beyond product management?

-Using Flexera, we can even set team goals around specific usage metrics.
+Using Revenera, we can even set team goals around specific usage metrics.
 That galvanizes people from marketing, support, documentation, and development to work together on hitting our targets.
-Flexera helps us drive coordinated effort on the customer’s behalf.
-Flexera has worked itself into the DNA of our decision-making.
+Revenera helps us drive coordinated effort on the customer’s behalf.
+Revenera has worked itself into the DNA of our decision-making.
 Whenever we think ‘wouldn’t it be nice if we knew how much people are using this,’ we just go look.